2016 Toa Payoh child abuse case: Cause of death

 Not only that, when the cat cage where the boy was locked in was tested, Dr Chan said that the cage measured 91 cm long, 58 cm wide and 70 cm tall, and the boy's height was only 105 cm tall.
 The metallic bars have caused lacerations on the boy who could have moved about in the cage, and these injuries were found on his face and scalp.
 There was underlying, yet substantial bleeding underneath the boy's scalp, which covered the length and width of the boy's entire head, and the lot of dark red and brown blood clots discovered on these areas were due to blunt force trauma, which also contributed to the boy's death.

 During the cross-examination of the medical experts, the defence lawyers sought to cast doubts that their clients caused the fatal injury.
 Azlin's defence counsel questioned Dr Chan if the boy would be able to run around the living room had the earlier scald injuries been severe.
 Dr Chan replied that the boy was running "for his life" and it was common sense that people would run after being stabbed.
 Ridzuan's lawyer, Mr Eugene Thuraisingam, noted that there were four incidents of scalding, and he contended that it was not possible to tell which injury was the fatal one.
 Thuraisingam also suggested to Dr Chan that the boy had pneumonia, which might have increased his risk of mortality.
 For this, when questioned by DPP Tan, Dr Chan testified that after she examined the victim's lungs, there were indeed signs of pneumonia, but the traces were minimal and patchy, and could not have contributed to his death.

+Initially, both parents said that the boy accidentally scalded himself with hot water, and they denied involvement in his death.
 In their prior police statements, both the couple stated they did not intend to kill the boy, and only wanted to punish him whenever the boy allegedly gave them disobedient behaviours and attitudes.
 Azlin, in particular, stated that she could not have killed her own child given her small body, and she said she loved her children, and she would have killed them if she really killed her son.
 She also argued that she never knew that her actions of scalding her son would kill him.
 Despite admitting their police statements in court, both Azlin and Ridzuan elected to not give any testimony in their defence; instead, the defence psychiatric experts were summoned to support the couple's defences of diminished responsibility.